NAL-i5K/I5KNAL_OGS/__develop__/gff3_to_fasta/README.md

 # gff3_to_fasta
-The software is to extract biological sequences, such as spliced transcripts, cds, or peptides, from specific regions of genome based on `GFF3` file.
+The software is used to extract biological sequences (such as spliced transcripts, cds, or peptides) from specific regions of genome based on `GFF3` file.
 * Free software: [license](https://github.com/NAL-i5K/I5KNAL_OGS/blob/I5KNAL_OGS/LICENCE.md)

 ## Features